konradroesler/muse/README.md

 ### TODO now

-- remove file column from db
+- remove file column from db X
-- remove file field from track model
+- remove file field from track model X
-- instead of giving picked file as argument for the Track constructor, copy file directrly to '$dbPath/${track.id}.${fileExtension}'
+- instead of giving picked file as argument for the Track constructor, copy file directrly to '$dbPath/${track.id}.${fileExtension}' X

 #### as a result
 - reintroduce Track into PlayTrackState
-- change LocalStorageTrackApi accordingly
+- change LocalStorageTrackApi accordingly X